gvwilson/thirdbit/src/fiction/eimin/outline.md

 - Hediyeh (antagonist): female, also 16, born and raised in Medef.
   - Enjoys other people's hurt the way some people enjoy the taste of ripe cheese.
   - Knows that Eimin has a crush on her, but dismisses him (both because he's *nif* and because she's mean).
-- Suresh (antagonist): male, 20, a traveling magician with a love of books.
+- Suresh (antagonist): female, 20, a traveling magician with a love of books.
   - Initially friendly to both Eimin and Hediyeh, but alienates Eimin by growing closer to Hediyeh.
-  - Turns out that he wants to sacrifice (his affection for) Hediyeh to increase his power.
+  - Turns out that she wants to sacrifice (her affection for) Hediyeh to increase her power.
 - Razi: a *nif* of Eimin's mother's age who visits Medef two or three times a year.
   - He is one of Lady Kembe's "hands in the world" (does the practical things she can't).
   - Becomes Eimin's teacher, but we later discover that he is training Eimin to be part of the Other Hand.